jhnwu3/BioNetGMMFit/README.md

     <!-- make sure to unzip the directory before use.
 Make sure you also have bionetgen installed, if not, look [here](https://bng-vscode-extension.readthedocs.io/en/latest/install.html).
 Or one can download a binary from Google Drive [here]() (might be missing). -->

-2. Then, make sure you're in the directory with the executable.
+3. Then, make sure you're in the source directory.

+        cd /path/to/your/dir/BNGMM_DockerBuild/BNGMM/src

+4. Make sure to cmake:

+        cmake .

+5. compile the executable

+        make

+6. Exit the src directory and run the options screen for all possible commands

-        cd /path/to/your/dir
+        cd ..

-3. To see all possible suffix commands, do:

         ./BNGMM -h

+7. As a final note, one can take out the BNGMM executable and throw it anywhere for use in any other directory.
+The rest of the directory can be discarded if space is a major concern.

 ## Prequisites to Compiling <a name="prq"></a>

 ### *Eigen* <a name="eig"></a>